 Microaggressions and Bias in the Workplace

-In this single-day training, learn the definition and impact of microaggressions, and how to recognize and reduce them in your workplaces.
+In this virtual training, learn the definition and impact of microaggressions, and how to recognize and reduce them in your workplaces.
 You will gain an understanding of how bias affects your work or leadership experience.

 |Series||Building Cultural Intelligence Certificate Series|